Report of Proceedings of Whig Meeting at Springfield regarding the Economy and Political Conventions, 1 March 1843 1

 Resolved, That the proceedings of this meeting be signed by the President, Vice Presidents and Secretaries, and published in all the Whig papers of the State.

-2The address by Lincoln, Logan, and Bledsoe was published in the Galena, Illinois North-Western Gazette on March 17 and in the Quincy Whig on March 22.
+2The address by Lincoln, Stephen T. Logan, and Albert T. Bledsoe was published in the Galena, Illinois North-Western Gazette on March 17 and in the Quincy Whig on March 22.

 3In 1832, Henry Clay first proposed in Congress a bill to distribute among the states (especially the western states, including Illinois) the revenue from the sale of federally-owned lands.
 Distribution of the revenues from public lands became and remained an important part of the Whig platform.
 Distribution was finally passed as part of “An Act to Regulate the Deposites of Public Money,” in June 1836.
 A compromise measure generally referred to as the Deposit Act or the Distribution Act, it ordered the distribution to the states in order of their population all money in the treasury on January 1, 1837, in excess of $5 million; but distribution was contingent upon maintaining a tariff below 20 percent.
 In 1841, the tariff reached 20 percent and Clay’s distribution measure was automatically suspended.